p5videoKit/IM-Screens-2025-03-ima/weeks/01_intro.md

   - Private
   - Preservation

+- who am I?

-- who are you? -- your story -- Survey
+- who are you? -- Survey

   - primary computer [] macOS [] Windows [] Other
   - [] use git, github.com
   - [] use visual studio code
   - [] use command line / bash scripts / nodejs

-- who am I?

 ## Structure of Open Source Non-Profit Organization